SaiDhinakar/AgriAssist/README.md

-# AgriAssist - Plant Disease Detection API
+# AgriAssist - Agricultural Disease & Pest Detection API

-AgriAssist is a FastAPI-based service designed to help farmers and gardeners identify plant diseases through image recognition and provide relevant treatment recommendations.
+AgriAssist is a FastAPI-based service designed to help farmers and gardeners identify plant diseases and agricultural pests through image recognition and provide relevant treatment recommendations.
 It also integrates weather data analysis to assist in agricultural decision-making.

 ## Features

-- Plant disease detection from images
+- Plant disease detection from images with 38 disease classes
+- Agricultural pest identification with 102 pest classes
-- AI-powered disease explanations and treatment recommendations
+- AI-powered explanations and treatment recommendations
-- Real-time weather data for agricultural planning
+- Real-time weather data for agricultural planning and pest risk assessment
 - Warning and error tracking system

 ## API Endpoints